 The administration of all the responsibilities of the Public Works Department is very complex and challenging.
 The Director strives to create a team approach to carry out all of the tasks that the department must perform.
 The success of the Department is largely attributed to the men and women who perform the work and deliver the services to the taxpayers.
 The Director strives to create a working environment for his Division Managers and general work force that is based on teamwork, respect, loyalty and accountability.
 This is a work environment that provides for Division Managers and their work force to be the best at what they do.

-For two years now the initiative to sell millings has generated some revenue and is a practice that will be continued when millings are available.
-To date, we have taken in $33,000 on a product that we would usually have had to pay to dispose of.
+For three years now the initiative to sell millings has generated some revenue and is a practice that will be continued when millings are available.
+To date, we have taken in $42,500 on a product that we would usually have had to pay to dispose of.

 The Public Works Director is very active in his field and continually talks to other municipal public works professionals to share experiences and success stories.
 He has actively chaired the Association of Housatonic Valley Public Works Professionals and is the chairman of ESF3 Public Works Committee for Region 5 for the Division of Emergency Management and Homeland Security.
 His personal goal is to have his department provide a legacy of making decisions, implementing processes and procedures and caring for the City’s infrastructure in a way that will provide meaningful, long lasting contributions and a positive influence on the lives of the residents and the culture of the City.

-- Administrated the design and state approval of four (4) school expansions and renovations projects within a record timeframe
+- Administrated the construction of the four (4) school expansions and renovations projects totaling over $44M

 Once again, the Construction Services Division has had a significant impact on our ability to stretch our capital dollars.
 This division works and implements construction of projects, much like a private general contractor would.
 We have drastically reduced the need for outside construction management of smaller projects and perform construction of these projects in-house by using our in-house staff and equipment.
-We plan on doing the core project management for the new school projects in-house, Tarrywile School House renovations, Kennedy Park Improvements and the skate park project.
+We are doing the core project management for the school projects in-house, Tarrywile School House renovations, Kennedy Park Improvements and the skate park project.

 The Public Buildings Division was able to respond to all work orders.
 For a small staff, these mechanics have done a tremendous job keeping up with work orders and responding to emergencies.
-They played a critical role in the clean-up of the oil spill at the Magnet School
+Considerable work was performed on the Library Innovation Project by the staff of the Public Buildings Division.

 The Public Works Division participated in additional training through the Connecticut Department of Emergency Management and Homeland Security.
 The Association of Public Works Professionals of the Housatonic Valley has been working with DEMHS to secure additional training and equipment.
-The Director coordinated the second round of training for the Association which included all of the Region 5 towns.
-This year the Director was actively involved in securing three pole cameras, an additional digital sign and five portable, generator powered light towers for regional use.
+The Director coordinated the third round of training for the Association which included all of the Region 5 towns.
+This year the Director was actively involved in securing nine digital signs and two portable, generator powered light towers for regional use.

-The Sixth Annual Public Works Awareness Day, as part of celebrating National Public Works Week, was held on May 15th.
+The Seventh Annual Public Works Awareness Day, as part of celebrating National Public Works Week, was held on May 14th.
 This event was well attended and provided for more team building, not only between divisions but other City departments.
-The event was also attended by several residents and almost 100 grammar school children.
+The event was also attended by several residents and over 100 grammar school children.
 Besides the team building theme, the event is geared to bring an awareness to the resources that exist in the City of Danbury Public Works, the staff that makes it all happen and career opportunities that the Public Works Industry can provide to young men and women.